FREE SHIPPING on orders of $85 or more

 Surnames that originated in Italy are characterized by an enormous number of spelling variations.
 Some of these are derived from regional traditions and dialects.
 Northern names, for instance, often end in "o", while southern names tend to end in "i".
 Other variations come from the fact the medieval scribes tended to spell according to the sound of words, rather than any particular set of rules.
 The recorded variations of Ianni include Gianni, Giani, Ianni, Ianne, Ianno, Giannelli, Gianelli, Giannillo, Gianniello, Giannella, Gianella, Giannarelli, Giannetti, Gianetti, Gianettini, Giannetto, Gianetto, Giannitto, Giannini, Gianini, Giannino, Gianino, Iannetti, Ianetti, Iannitti, Iannacco and many more.

-Another 345 words (25 lines of text) are included under the topic Early Ianni Notables in all our PDF Extended History products.
+Another 129 words (9 lines of text) are included under the topic Early Ianni Notables in all our PDF Extended History products and printed products wherever possible.

 In the immigration and passenger lists were a number of people bearing the name Ianni Antonio Giannuzio and Leonardo Giannietta, who sailed aboard the S.S.
 Olympia from Naples, arriving at the Port of New York on 25 July 1896, Peter Gianinni, who is on record in Santa Clara county, California in 1854, as well as Antonio and Bernardino Giannella, who were both Naturalized in Ashtabula County, Ohio between the years 1875-1906..